usmaann/usmaann.github.io/_teaching/2014-spring-teaching-1.md

 location: "Sydney, Australia"
 ---

-At SISTC, I am involved in teaching data science and analytics to undergraduate students.
+At SISTC, I am involved in teaching courses related to data science and programming to undergraduate students.

 Heading 1
 ======